tylim88/Firelord/README.md

   - number: `{write: FieldValue | number, read: number, compare:number}`
   - xArray: `{write: x[] | FieldValue, read: x[], compare: x[]}`
   - see [conversion table](#-conversion-table) for more
-- Preventing you from explicitly assign `undefined` to partial member in operation like `set`(with merge = true) or `update` while still allowing you to skip that member.(There is option to explicitly assign `undefined` if you still want to)
+- Preventing you from explicitly assign `undefined` to partial member in operation like `set`(with merge options) or `update` while still allowing you to skip that member.(There is option to explicitly assign `undefined` if you still want to).
+- Preventing you from write stranger member (not exist in type) into operation like `set`(with merge options) or `update`, guaranteeing the shape of your data.
-- Typed collection path and document path.
+- typed collection path and document path.
   - auto generate sub collection path type.
 - auto generate `updatedAt` and`createdAt` timestamp.
   - auto update `updatedAt` server timestamp to **update** operation.
   - auto add `createdAt` and `updatedAt` server timestamp to **create** and **set** operation.
+- type complicated data type like nested object, nested array, object array, array object and all their operations!!
 - much better `where` and `orderBy` clause
   - field value are typed accordingly to field path
   - comparators depend on field value type, eg you cannot apply `array-contains` operator onto non-array field value